onap/sdc-sdc-distribution-client/README.md

 # Introduction

 ONAP SDC Distribution client is delivered as helper JAR that can be used by clients that work with SDC.
-It register to SDC for getting notifications, listen for notification from SDC, download artifacts from SDC, and send response back to SDC.
+It listens for notifications from SDC, download artifacts from SDC, and send response back to SDC.

 # Compiling ONAP SDC Distribution client

 As mentioned in the onap wiki https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment, the settings.xml (https://git.onap.org/oparent/plain/settings.xml) from the oparent project must be installed in your ~/.m2 folder and referenced by your IDE.

 Once maven is set up properly, ONAP SDC Distribution client can be compiled easily using maven command: `mvn clean install` The result is JAR file under "target" folder